Korean War Legacy Project

 Taking Care of Myself

-Charles Elder talks about the cycle of taking care of himself during his time as a wounded prisoner during the Korean War.
-He had moments of extreme highs or lows.
-He had to remind himself to have hope of survival.
+Charles Elder describes the challenging cycle of self-care he endured as a wounded prisoner during the Korean War.
+His emotions swung between extreme highs and crushing lows.
+In those darkest moments, he had to constantly remind himself to hold onto hope and keep believing in his survival.

 Clifford L. Wilcox